The Apollo I and II prototypes

 It is equipped with locking brakes that its predecessor did not have.

-Click here to see Apollo III, Pope Francis’ wooden wheelchair.
+Discover here Apollo III, Pope Francis’ wooden wheelchair.